Getting Started

 Number criterion configuration with unit set to Years and minimum 0, maximum 10 for the life-years payoff range.

-Set the payoff as 9 years as you get it from the reference decision tree diagram.
+Set the payoff to 9 years, using the value from the reference diagram.

 Inline payoff editor on the top Success node where a value of 9 years is entered from the reference decision tree.

-In the same way, set the payoff for all of the Success and Failure nodes as you got from the reference diagram.
-Again, the next time you click the payoff button from the flyover menu of the node, you will see the payoff editor directly.
+Set the payoff for all Success and Failure nodes using the values from the reference diagram.
+After the payoff type is configured, clicking the payoff button opens the payoff editor directly.

 Terminals